atulkamble/AviatrixACE/index.md

 - **No Route Limits** The Aviatrix solution auto summarizes the on-prem and Spoke VNet routes so that Spoke VNet route entries do not exceed the route limits.
 - **End-to-End Encryption** All traffic in flight, between Spoke VNets and between Spoke to on-prem, is encrypted.

+# Aviatrix Stateful Firewall Rule
+Aviatrix stateful firewall is feature on the Aviatrix gateway.
+It is a L4 stateful firewall that filters network CIDR, protocol and port on the packet forwarding path.
+The stateful firewall allows each individual rule to be defined as Allow, Deny and Force Drop, in addition to a base rule.

+- **How many rules can be configured on a gateway?**
+Currently you can configure up to 500 rules on each gateway.
+This limitation is not due to the lack of capacity in the gateways, but is because of the implementation of how rules are sent to the gateways.
+In the next release (5.2), the limitation will be removed.

+- **What is the API to configure stateful firewall?**
+Currently the API call requires you to input the entire set of the rules for each call.
+There is no incremental append or delete functions.
+In the next release (5.2), there will be new APIs to append new rules and delete a specific rule.

+# Transit VNet using VNet peering
+Azure Virtual Network (VNet) is the fundamental building block for any customer network.
+VNet lets you create your own private space in Azure, or as I call it your own network bubble.
+VNets are crucial to your cloud network as they offer isolation, segmentation, and other key benefits.
+Read more about VNet’s key benefits in our documentation, With VNets, you can connect your network in multiple ways.
+You can connect to on-premises using Point-to-Site (P2S), Site-to-Site (S2S) gateways or ExpressRoute gateways.
+You can also connect to other VNets directly using VNet peering.

+Customer network can be expanded by peering Virtual Networks to one another.
+Traffic sent over VNet peering is completely private and stays on the Microsoft Backbone.
+No extra hops or public Internet involved.
+Customers typically leverage VNet peering in the hub-and-spoke topology.
+The hub consists of shared services and gateways, and the spokes comprise business units or applications.

+# Gateway transit
+Today I’d like to do a refresh of a unique and powerful functionality we’ve supported from day one with VNet peering.
+Gateway transit enables you to use a peered VNet’s gateway for connecting to on-premises instead of creating a new gateway for connectivity.
+As you increase your workloads in Azure, you need to scale your networks across regions and VNets to keep up with the growth.
+Gateway transit allows you to share an ExpressRoute or VPN gateway with all peered VNets and lets you manage the connectivity in one place.
+Sharing enables cost-savings and reduction in management overhead.

+With Gateway transit enabled on VNet peering, you can create a transit VNet that contains your VPN gateway, Network Virtual Appliance, and other shared services.
+As your organization grows with new applications or business units and as you spin up new VNets, you can connect to your transit VNet with VNet peering.
+This prevents adding complexity to your network and reduces management overhead of managing multiple gateways and other appliances.

+VNet peering works across regions, across subscriptions, across deployment models (classic to ARM), and across subscriptions belonging to different Azure Active Directory tenants.

 # Author Profile:
 - [LinkedIn: atuljkamble](https://www.linkedin.com/in/atuljkamble)
 - [Twitter: atul_kamble](https://www.twitter.com/atul_kamble)